Sernova Announces Advancements with its Novel Cell Pouch System™ to Preserve Thyroid Function Following Total Thyroidectomy

 - Sernova has engaged with regulatory authorities towards initiating clinical development of a prospective therapy for hypothyroidism

-/EIN News/ -- LONDON, Ontario, Jan.
+LONDON, Ontario, Jan.
 30, 2023 (GLOBE NEWSWIRE) -- Sernova Corp.
-(TSX:SVA) (OTCQB:SEOVF) (FSE/XETRA:PSH), a clinical-stage company and leader in cell therapeutics, today announced advancements in its thyroid cell therapy program – one of three cell therapy development programs utilizing the Company’s proprietary Cell Pouch System™.
+SVA SEOVF (FSE/XETRA:PSH), a clinical-stage company and leader in cell therapeutics, today announced advancements in its thyroid cell therapy program – one of three cell therapy development programs utilizing the Company's proprietary Cell Pouch System™.
 In a preclinical proof of concept study, the Company demonstrated that auto-transplantation of thyroid tissue into the Cell Pouch can compensate for removal of the thyroid gland (total thyroidectomy), restoring normal thyroid hormone levels in an animal model.

 The thyroid is a vital hormone-producing gland that is critical for metabolism and regulation of body functions.1 Loss of thyroid function occurs following surgical removal of the gland and is associated with memory impairment, depression, intolerance to cold, chronic fatigue, constipation, weight gain and lethargy.2 It is estimated that more than 150,000 patients in the US undergo thyroidectomies annually3, and subsequently require lifelong thyroid hormone replacement therapy.